Table of Contents

-The insurer must also defend the policyholder (in court if required), and compensate claimants for damages (up to the policy limits) caused by a jury judgment or out-of-court settlement.
+The insurer must also defend the policyholder (in court if required) and compensate claimants for damages (up to the policy limits) caused by a jury judgment or out-of-court settlement.

 Do you need legal assistance regarding a third-party claim?
 You deserve the best legal representation for your case.
 Reach out to us at our legal office in Los Angeles, CA, or other practice areas, and we will help you with a free case evaluation.

-Although California law makes it difficult, or impossible to sue a third party’s insurer, California sets standards for insurers for commonplace accidents arising from negligence.
-At Ehline Law, we are committed to holding insurers and their insured’s accountable for fire related accidents resulting in death or severe burn injuries.
+Although California law makes it difficult or impossible to sue a third party’s insurer, California sets standards for insurers for commonplace accidents arising from negligence.
+At Ehline Law, we are committed to holding insurers and their insured’s accountable for fire-related accidents resulting in death or severe burn injuries.

-When you form an attorney-client relationship with us, you will have solace of knowing that our experienced California accident lawyers are standing in your corner.
+When you form an attorney-client relationship with us, you will have the solace of knowing that our experienced California accident lawyers are standing in your corner.
 We provide free case reviews, and you never pay any fees until we garner an award of compensation on your behalf.
-The faster you reach out to our law office, and contact us, the sooner we’ll begin working for an overwhelming victory for fire accident claims.
+The faster you reach out to our law office and contact us, the sooner we’ll begin working for an overwhelming victory for fire accident claims.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.